openshift/svt/openshift_scalability/README.md

 - ebstagprefix: ebs_amazon_my_test

-It is stronly recommended to tag EBS voluems, it is much easier to delete them later.
+It is strongly recommended to tag EBS voluems, it is much easier to delete them later.

 After test, deleting the project will delete PVC and pods associated with it.
 However, PVs and EBS volumes will remain.
 To delete EBS volumes after test and not leave them associated with account, one can use `delete_ebs.py` script